In a resource restricted world, it is imperative that only super-efficient farming systems are operated.

 Every bovine production facility needs to operate as efficiently and profitably as the top 1% of farms.

-The controllable and consistent SAS System enables capable farm managers to achieve exceptional technical and financial performance irrespective of external weather conditions and geographic location.
+The controllable and consistent SAS System enables capable farm managers to achieve exceptional technical and financial performance irrespective of external weather conditions.

 Furthermore, the average farmer age in many countries is approaching 60.
-Careers in agriculture must be made more appealing if we are to attract the next generation of high calibre farm managers.
-The SAS System offers a maximum 45 hour working week, excellent working conditions and competitive remuneration.
+Careers in agriculture must be made more appealing if the next generation of high calibre farm managers are to be attracted into the industry.
+The SAS System offers a maximum 45 hour working week; excellent working conditions; and competitive remuneration.

 We believe the future of livestock agriculture lies in scalable farming, not large-scale farming.

 The SAS System is infinitely scalable.
-Whether a client needs 1, 10 or 100 systems, the efficiencies, profitability and technical performance achieved by each individual unit is indistinguishable.
+Whether 1, 10 or 100 systems are operated, the efficiencies, profitability and technical performance achieved by each individual unit is indistinguishable.

 In this regard, the SAS System really can be described as the McDonald’s of cattle production.